MurkyYT/CSAuto/README.md

   1. Make sure you have installed the app on your phone
   2. Make sure you are connected to the same network
   3. In the mobile app start the server (and allow ignoring battery optimization)
-  4. Go to the desktop app, in the 'Mobile App' menu and make sure it is enabled
+  4. Go to the desktop app, in the 'Phone notifications' category and make sure it is enabled
-  5. Go again to the 'Mobile App' menu and press 'Enter IP address'
-  6. In the input box that appeared, enter the IP address you see in the notification on the phone
+  5. Go again to the 'Phone notifications' category and enter the IP address you see in the notification on the phone
-  7. After that you should get a notification which says 'Computer {MACHINE-NAME} (PC-IP) is online'
+  6. After that you should get a notification which says 'Computer {MACHINE-NAME} (PC-IP) is online'
 ### The app couldn't set the launch options, what to do?
   1. Open steam library
   2. Right click on CS2 and press properties